 - Provide evidence of the commitment of others, especially involved or affected groups or communities, including any co-funding or in-kind backing from others and what commitment exists.

-- Outline the experience of the people applying and how it will contribute to the benefits described from the conference attendance proposed.
+- Outline the experience of the people applying and how it will contribute to the benefits described by the conference attendance proposed.

 - State what qualifications the applicants have relevant to the conference attendance proposed.